SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/operating-datahub-edge.md

 layout: redirect
 ---

-As the cloud variant does, DataHub Edge UI allows you to check system information and view audit logs.
+Similar to the cloud variant, DataHub Edge UI allows you to check system information and view audit logs.
 See section [Operating DataHub](/datahub/operating-datahub) for details.

 When managing DataHub Edge, the following standard tasks are additionally relevant.

 ### Troubleshooting the system

-In case of problems, you should follow these steps:
+In problems occur, you should follow these steps:

 - Perform a health check, see the [Health check](#health-check) section.
 - Check the log files, see the [Log files](#log-files) section.
 - Monitor the system processes, see the [Monitoring](#monitoring) section.

-If you still need to contact SAG support, include the output of the diagnostics script.
-See the [Diagnostics](/edge/operation/#diagnostics) section on details how to run it.
+If you still need to contact Software AG support, include the output of the diagnostics script.
+See the [Diagnostics](/edge/operation/#diagnostics) section for details of how to run it.

 #### <a name="health-check"></a>Health check